Alexander Steiner

 Research Interests

-• Ancient Near Eastern History and Philology
+• Ancient Near Eastern Philology (Akkadian and Sumerian)

-• History and Languages of Central Asia
+• History and languages of Central Asia

-• Ancient Perception of Space
+• Ancient perception and conceptualisation of space

 • Historical Linguistics